teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/software/pi_setup_instruction.md

 68
 ```

-in the I2C scan.

 If `68` does not appear:

-- check MPU6050 power,
+- check MPU6050 power;
-- check SDA,
+- check SDA;
-- check SCL,
+- check SCL;
-- check common ground,
+- check common ground;
-- confirm I2C is enabled,
+- confirm I2C is enabled;
-- inspect the connector,
+- inspect the connector;
-- confirm the sensor is connected to the expected I2C bus.
+- confirm the sensor is connected to the expected bus.

-Do not run IMU-dependent manoeuvres until this is resolved.
+Do not run IMU-dependent manoeuvres until the connection is resolved.

 ---

 # 10. MPU6050 Wiring

-Typical MPU6050 connections are:
+Typical connections are:

 | MPU6050 | Raspberry Pi |
 |---|---|